DeMarcus Corley: Loss to Judah

+On the undercard of the rematch between Ricardo Mayorga and Vernon Forrest in July, Corley and Judah met in the ring.
+Corley was dropped by a looping left from Judah in the third round.
+He would work himself back into the bout during the middle rounds but Judah was able to control most of the fight by jabbing and moving and making Corley miss with his best punches.

+At the end of 12 rounds judge Duane Ford, scored it 115–112 for Corley while judges Chuck Giampa and Michael Pernik, scored it 115–112 for Judah, giving him a split decision victory.
+HBO's unofficial scorer Harold Lederman had it 116–111 for Judah.

+Cotto challenge

+In February 2005 Corley attempted to win back his WBO belt against Miguel Cotto, losing by 5th round TKO.

+WBC title shot

 In 2006 Corley fought Junior Witter for the vacant WBC light welterweight championship, losing a wide decision in a very tactical bout.

 Later career

 After many consecutive losses, Corley took on Damian Fuller in 2010 and improved his record to 37-13-1 (21 KOs) with a 4th-round TKO.

 On August 28, 2010, Corley lost to Marcos Maidana by unanimous decision in a fight in which was disputed, for the WBA light welterweight title.

 On November 14, 2010, Corley lost to Serhiy Fedchenko by unanimous decision in a fight in which was also disputed, for the vacant WBO European light welterweight title.

 On January 21, 2012, Corley won the vacant NABF light welterweight title when he defeated Gabriel Bracero by unanimous decision.

-Corley then earned a TKO victory over Paul McCloskey on May 5, 2012.

-On September 27, 2013, Corley lost against Selçuk Aydın by corner stoppage at the end of round 4.